anuskasaha2105-ctrl/University-Admissions-Bot/README.md

 4. **User Interaction:** Student can ask follow-up questions for clarification.

 ## Technologies Used
-1. Python
+1.Programming Language: Python
-2. Flask (for chatbot backend)
+2.Framework: Flask (for backend)
-3. JSON (for storing program data)
-4.OpenAI API (for natural language understanding)
+3.AI / NLP: OpenAI API (or rule-based logic)
+4.Data Format: JSON
+5.Version Control: Git & GitHub

 ## How to Run

 1. Clone the repository